DIY Wedding Decorations: Ideas That Actually Work

 - ✨

-Source materials from wholesale suppliers, discount craft stores, and charity shops rather than wedding-specific retailers — the markup on anything labelled 'wedding' is typically 200–300%.
+Source materials from wholesale suppliers, discount craft stores, and charity shops rather than wedding-specific retailers — the markup on anything labeled 'wedding' is typically 200–300%.

 - ✨